Brendonwbrown/git-deploy-wordpress-submodule/readme.md

 ---

-Credits: This is a compilation of scripts cobbled together from my reseach into several sources which I intend to find and list in the near future.
+Credits: This is a compilation of scripts cobbled together from my reseach into several sources which I have attempted to list below.

+- [Marco Mornati](http://blog.mornati.net/create-git-repository-on-shared-host/) for the `newgit()` bash script.
+- [Ryan Sechrest](https://gist.github.com/ryansechrest/8011725) for the original `post-receive.sh` deploy script.